Indacaterol (By breathing)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- You will use this medicine with a special inhaler device called the Neohaler.
-The medicine capsule should not be swallowed.
-It is placed only into the Neohaler inhaler that comes with the package.
+- You will use this medicine with a special inhaler device called the Neohaler®.
+Do not swallow the capsule.
+Place the capsule into the chamber at the base of the inhaler.
 This device opens the capsule and loads the powder medicine from the capsule into the air chamber.
-You then inhale the powder through the mouthpiece.
-Your caregiver will show you how to use your inhaler.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.